• Skip to primary navigation

 Examining the COVID-19 effects on travel behavior using smart IoT sensors: A case study of smart city planning in Gangnam, Seoul

 Study Area Abstract: The application of IoT in cities is a critical component in constructing a smart city.
 Seoul Metropolitan Government began installing IoT sensors known collectively as S-DoT in 2019.
-S-DoT collects real-time climate and floating population data.
-This study aims to introduce a smart city planning application in Seoul, to validate the S-DoT application, and to suggest a research framework… read more
+S-DoT collects real-time weather and floating population data.
+This study aims to introduce a smart city planning application in… read more